 Tacoma

 With its stately old homes and historic buildings, Tacoma fits the vibe as one of Washington’s antique shopping destinations.
-For an afternoon of browsing, head to Antique Row, located in the St. Helens district along Broadway to explore the dozen-or-so shops.
+For an afternoon of browsing, head to Antique Row, located in the St. Helens district along Broadway to explore the dozen or so shops.
 Sanford & Sons contains three floors of treasures and 20 vendors, while thrift-shop-inspired Urban Squirrel offers an assortment of whimsical items from decades past, including framed historic maps, old tools, vintage wear, and retro toys.
-Another must in town is 55,000-square-foot South Tacoma Antique Mall, where you can discover glassware, fine prints and paintings, mid-century modern pieces, and a whole lot more.
+Another must in town is 55,000-square-foot South Tacoma Antique Mall in nearby Lakewood.
+Discover toys, glassware, prints, paintings, and even automotive parts.

 Walla Walla